apstevens/finalbell-api/CSV-SYNC-SETUP.md

 4. **Monitor logs:**
    - Check for failed sync attempts
    - Review backup retention
+   - Monitor CSV file size changes
    - Watch for authentication failures

 ## Troubleshooting

-### Sync Fails: "Connection refused"
+### Sync Fails: "Connection refused" or "HTTP error"

-**Cause:** Cannot connect to FTP server
+**Cause:** Cannot connect to muaythai-boxing.com CSV URL

 **Solutions:**
-1. Verify FTP host is correct: `PLAYWELL_FTP_HOST=161.35.45.163`
-2. Check firewall allows outbound FTP (port 21)
-3. Verify network connectivity: `ping 161.35.45.163`

-### Sync Fails: "Authentication failed"

-**Cause:** Invalid FTP credentials

-**Solutions:**
-1. Verify username and password in `.env`
+1. Verify CSV URL is correct in `.env` or using default
-2. Check for typos or extra spaces
+2. Check internet connectivity
-3. Contact Playwell support to verify credentials
+3. Verify the CSV file is still available at the URL
+4. Check if the URL has changed (contact supplier)

 ### Sync Fails: "File not found"

 **Cause:** Remote CSV file missing or moved

 **Solutions:**
-1. Verify file path: `/playwell-stock-shopify-b.csv`
+1. Verify MTB_CSV_URL in `.env` is correct
-2. Check Playwell email for file location updates
+2. Check if muaythai-boxing.com has updated their data feed URL
-3. Contact Playwell support
+3. Contact muaythai-boxing.com support

 ### Backups Fill Up Disk Space